murillobc/tutoriais-nxt/replit.md

 This is a tutorial release management system for Nextest, designed to allow employees to create and manage tutorial access for external clients.
 The application features a React frontend built with TypeScript, Vite, and shadcn/ui components, paired with an Express backend using Drizzle ORM for PostgreSQL database management.
 The system implements email-based authentication with verification codes, restricted to @nextest.com.br domain users, and provides a comprehensive dashboard for managing tutorial releases with client information tracking.

+## Recent Updates (v2.1 - August 2025)
+- ✅ **Expiration System**: Added automatic 90-day expiration for tutorial releases when status changes to "success"
+- ✅ **Auto-Expiration**: Automated system to mark releases as "expired" when expiration date is reached
+- ✅ **Report Generation**: PDF and Excel export functionality for tutorial releases data
+- ✅ **Enhanced Dashboard**: New expiration date column and export buttons
+- ✅ **Database Migration**: Updated schema to support expiration dates and new status types

 # User Preferences

 Preferred communication style: Simple, everyday language.